Larry Sanders (basketball): Milwaukee Bucks (2010–2015)

 On August 20, 2013, Sanders signed a four-year, $44 million contract extension with the Bucks.
 In December 2013, Sanders was sidelined for 25 games after sustaining a torn ligament in his thumb in a night club altercation.
 Sanders was fined for the two municipal citations of disorderly conduct and assault and battery charges, but law enforcement did not pursue further criminal charges.
-That same year he was cited twice for animal cruelty for leaving two German shepherd puppies outside without proper food, water, and shelter.
+That same year, he was cited twice for animal cruelty for leaving two German shepherd puppies outside without proper food, water, and shelter.

 On March 20, 2014, it was announced that Sanders would miss the rest of the 2013–14 season due to a fractured right orbital bone.

-On April 4, 2014, Sanders was given a five-game suspension for violating the NBA's drug policy after testing positive for marijuana.
+On April 4, Sanders was given a five-game suspension for violating the NBA's drug policy after testing positive for marijuana.

 In December 2014, Sanders was placed on Bucks' inactive roster for personal reasons.
 After a seven-game absence, Sanders appeared on the Bucks' bench on January 7, 2015, against the Phoenix Suns, but did not suit up.
 Rumors emerged that Sanders wanted to leave the sport, all of which were denied by his agent.

 Sanders again violated the NBA's drug policy during the 2014–15 season and was subsequently suspended without pay for a minimum of ten games on January 16, 2015.

-It was announced on February 21, 2015, following his second suspension for marijuana use, that the Bucks were buying out Sanders' contract.
-On February 25, a video of Sanders was released where he explained that he entered into a program at Rogers Memorial Hospital for anxiety, depression and mood disorders.
+It was announced on February 21, following his second suspension for marijuana use, that the Bucks were buying out Sanders' contract.
+On February 25, a video of Sanders was released where he explained that he entered into a program at Rogers Memorial Hospital for anxiety, depression, and mood disorders.
 He said that the program led him to realize "what's important, and where I would want to devote my time and energy" and that ultimately he realized that "for [basketball] to be consuming so much of my life and time right now ... it's not there for me.
 It's not that worth it."
 He did, however, claim to still love the game and that "if I get to a point where I feel I'm capable of playing basketball again, then I will."

 On January 26, 2017, Sanders announced his decision to return to basketball.

 Cleveland Cavaliers (2017)

 On March 13, 2017, Sanders signed with the Cleveland Cavaliers.
 He made his debut for the Cavaliers the following night in a 128–98 win over the Detroit Pistons.
 He played the final 1:58 and missed his only shot attempt while recording two fouls.
-On April 12, 2017, he was waived by the Cavaliers after appearing in five games.
+On April 12, Sanders was waived by the Cavaliers after appearing in five games.
 During his stint with Cleveland, he had multiple assignments with the Canton Charge of the NBA Development League.
-He reportedly struggled keeping up with responsibilities on and off the court.
+Sanders reportedly struggled keeping up with responsibilities on and off the court.
 Sanders later played with 3 Headed Monsters in the 2019 Big3 season.